Joseph Souham: Empire and later years

 He was unemployed from 1800 to 1809.
 In the latter year a shortage of available experienced officers caused him to be put back on active duty.
 He was sent to Spain, where he took a notable part in Gouvion St Cyr's operations in Catalonia.
 The actions at Vic in which he was wounded won him the title of comte de l'empire.

 When Marshal Marmont had been wounded at the Battle of Salamanca in 1812, Marshal André Masséna, who was unable to assume the post himself, recommended Souham for the post.
 The latter was thus pitted against Wellington, and by skilful maneuvers drove the allied general back from Burgos and regained the ground lost at Salamanca.
 In January 1813, he was recalled to France.

 In 1813, he took command of a division in Marshal Michel Ney's III Corps.
 At Lützen he greatly distinguished himself.
 Faced by the bulk of the combined Russian and Prussian armies, he bitterly defended the area around Gross-Gorschen.
 At the Battle of Leipzig he was wounded while leading III Corps.

-After the fall of the First Empire he deserted the emperor and, having suffered for the Royalist cause, was well received by Louis XVIII, who gave him high commands.
-These honors Souham lost at the return of Napoleon and were regained once more after the Second Restoration.
+After the fall of the First Empire he stayed loyal to the Bourbons and, having suffered for the Royalist cause, was well received by Louis XVIII, who gave him high commands.
+These honours Souham lost at the return of Napoleon and were regained once more after the Second Restoration.
 He retired in 1832, and died on 28 April 1837 in Versailles.